Police Officer- BLE Certified

 - Engages in public relations and community service activities and events to promote a positive image for the Department and to build cooperative and collaborative relationships with the community.

 - May perform boat patrolling duties on adjacent waterways.

-- Must serve on an on-call basis 24 hours a day as assigned.
+- Must work any shift assigned to include evenings, overtime, weekends & holidays and be on call 24 hours a day as assigned.